squer-solutions/k8s-workshop/secrets.md

 # Hands on: Secrets

+Create a new Secret using a literal value:
-kubectl create secret generic db-creds --from-literal=pwd=s3cre!
+`kubectl create secret generic db-creds --from-literal=pwd=s3cre!`

+Create a new Secret using an `.env` file:
-kubectl create secret generic db-creds --from-env-file=secret.env
+`kubectl create secret generic db-creds --from-env-file=secret.env`

+Create a new Secret using an SSH key:
-kubectl create secret generic ssh-key --from-file=id_rsa=~/.ssh/id_rsa
+`kubectl create secret generic ssh-key --from-file=id_rsa=~/.ssh/id_rsa`

+Encoding a literal value in base64 (compare that with the first secret):
-echo -n 's3cre!' | base64
+`echo -n 's3cre!' | base64`